 What are reel dimensions?

-There are more than a few similarities between TikToks and reels.
+There are more than a few similarities between TikToks and Reels.
 For example, they have the same aspect ratio and dimensions: vertical (9:16) and full-screen (1080x1920).
 For that reason, (and because it’s just smart to repurpose your content), many creators who have both TikTok and Instagram accounts will share the same video content on both platforms.

 How long should reels be?

-Though TikToks can currently be up to ten minutes, and Instagram reels can be up to 90 seconds, most are much shorter.
-In fact, many of the most popular reels are under 15 seconds.
-Rather than hitting the “ideal” length, your video's views and engagement contribute to its success.
+Though TikToks can currently be up to ten minutes, and Instagram Reels can be up to 90 seconds, most are much shorter.
+In fact, many of the most popular Reels are under 15 seconds.

 For that reason, great short-form videos typically include a hook and a payoff.
 The hook grabs the audience's attention, and the payoff makes the video worth rewatching, liking, commenting on, and sharing.
 Regardless of the total reel length, it should hook the viewer in the first three seconds.
-The more people watch, the more platforms deliver the reel, which increases a creator’s discoverability.
+The more people watch, the more platforms deliver the Reel, which increases a creator’s discoverability.

 What kind of content works best for reels?

-There’s no single answer for what kind of content works best for reels — it can vary greatly depending on what kind of account you have.
+There’s no single answer for what kind of content works best for Reels — it can vary greatly depending on what kind of account you have.
 (For example, a food blogger and a woodworker probably aren’t going to post about the same thing.)
 However, there are a few tried-and-true content formats that are widely applicable no matter what your industry or content focus is.

 Tutorials or how-tos